lazyslacker/gen-ai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 ### Target English Sentence

-If the input text is english text then the student may be wanting to translate the input english text.
+If the input text is English text then the student may be wanting to translate the input English text

 ### Japanese Sentence Attempt

-If the input is japanese text then the student is making an attempt at the anwser.
+If the input is Japanese text then the student is making an attempt at the answer

 ### Student Question

-If the input sounds like a question about language learning we can assume the user wants to enter the Clues state.
+If the input sounds like a question about language learning you can assume the student wants to enter the Clues state

 ### Vocabulary Table

-- The table should only include nouns, verbs, adverbs, adjectives
+- The vocabulary table should only include nouns, verbs, adverbs, adjectives
-- The table of of vocabulary should only have the following columns: Japanese, Romaji, English
+- The vocabulary table should only have the following columns: Japanese, Romaji, English
 - Do not provide particles in the vocabulary table, the student needs to figure the correct particles to use
 - Ensure there are no repeats eg. if a word is repeated twice, show it only once
 - If there is more than one version of a word, show the most common example